puppeteer/puppeteer/docs/api.md

 Activating request interception enables `request.abort`, `request.continue` and `request.respond` methods.
 This provides the capability to modify network requests that are made by a page.

+Once request interception is enabled, every request will stall unless it's continued, responded or aborted.
 An example of a naïve request interceptor that aborts all image requests:

 ```js
 const puppeteer = require('puppeteer');